Saint Porphyrius

 Porphyrius (Porphyrius; Πορφύριος, Porphyrios; Slavonic: Порфирий, Porfiriy; c.
 347–420) was bishop of Gaza from 395 to 420, known, from the account in his Life, for Christianizing the recalcitrant pagan city of Gaza, and demolishing its temples.

 Porphyrius of Gaza is known only from a vivid biography by Mark the Deacon and from a reference made by John II, Bishop of Jerusalem.
 The Vita Porphyrii appears to be a contemporary account of Porphyrius that chronicles in some detail the end of paganism in Gaza in the early fifth century.
 However, the text has been viewed by some in the 20th century as hagiography rather than history, and some elements of it are examples of the stereotyped fictional events characteristic of this literary form.
 On the other hand, the author was certainly intimately familiar with Gaza in late Antiquity, and his statements are of interest for reflecting 5th-century attitudes.
 The German librarian Lucas Holstenius wrote a biography of the subject and attempted to locate his manuscripts.

+Modern psychobiographical analysis further examines Porphyry’s transition from wealth to extreme asceticism as a radical restructuring of identity, aligning with William James’s concept of the "twice-born" religious experience.
+His episcopate in Gaza is viewed not just as a series of religious acts, but as a strategic deployment of "charismatic authority" and "place-identity" reconstruction.
+By systematically destroying pagan sites like the Marneion temple and replacing them with Christian structures, Porphyry leveraged imperial power to disrupt established social narratives and anchor a new collective Christian identity within the city’s physical and symbolic landscape.
+This interdisciplinary perspective highlights how his personal resilience and use of symbolic capital effectively drove one of late antiquity’s most significant cultural transformations.

 His body is said to be buried underneath the ruins of Saint Porphyrius' Church, in Gaza City, Palestine.

 A street in Zejtun, Malta, bears the saint's name.